nyanp/ttimer/README.md

 ```

 ### Properties
-By accessing `timer[key]`, you can get the accumulated result as an instance of `Record`.
+By accessing `timer[key]`, you can get the accumulated result as an instance of `Record` dataclass.
-You can of course also get a list of `Record`.
+You can of course also get a list of records by `.records`.

 ```python
 from dataclasses import asdict